-U.S. services sector slows; jobless claims rise
+Slowdown in orders, hiring curbs U.S. services sector growth

-WASHINGTON U.S. services industry activity cooled in October amid a slowdown in new orders and hiring, suggesting a moderation in economic growth early in the fourth quarter.
+WASHINGTON (Reuters) - U.S. services industry activity cooled in October amid a slowdown in new orders and hiring, suggesting a moderation in economic growth early in the fourth quarter.

 Other data on Thursday showed planned job cuts by U.S.-based employers dropped 31 percent to a five-month low last month.
 That underscored the labor market's healthy fundamentals, though more Americans filed for unemployment benefits last week.